0xMukesh/thw-faucet-cli/blog.md

 Woohoo!
 It's working! 🎉

 Let's now generate the README.md using oclif 👀.
 Run `yarn oclif readme` command.
-This should generate a README.md with the table of content of all the commands which we have created and with their usage and descriptions.
+This should generate a README.md with the table of content of all the commands which we have created and their usage and descriptions.

 Let's now publish it to npmjs by using the `npm publish` command.
 Woohoo!
 It's finally done!